PAIDiPaidThis.com

 How often should I get an interim service?

-Is an interim service worth it?
+Is an interim service worth paying for?

-Sources and method
+Sources & method

-iPaidThis is an independent UK price-transparency project.
+Spot an error?
+Tell us and we fix or remove it fast.
+Last updated July 2026. iPaidThis is an independent UK price-transparency project.
 We publish real prices paid by real people, each one labelled and linked to its source.
 We are not owned or funded by any company in the markets we cover.
+This guide is general information about UK car-repair pricing, not professional advice.